Jesusprzr/Making-Of-A-Data-Scientist/Statistical Thinking.md

 -   .dct = Stata dictionary file
     -   Stata = Statistical Software System
     -   Dictionary (in this context) =  list of variable names, types, and indices that identify where in each line to find each variable.

+Run *nsfg.py* in order to be able to open dct files.
+It contains the *thinkstats2.py* module which contains the functions necessary to read the stata dictionary.

 ##  Dataframes